 We are developing high-resolution miniature laser display and imaging engines based upon our proprietary PicoP® display engine technology.
-Our PicoP technology utilizes our widely patented expertise in two dimensional Micro-Electrical Mechanical Systems (MEMS), lasers, optics and electronics to create a high quality video or still image from a small form factor device with lower power needs than conventional display technologies.
+Our PicoP technology utilizes our widely patented expertise in two-dimensional Micro-Electrical Mechanical Systems (MEMS), lasers, optics and electronics to create a high-quality video or still image from a small form factor device with lower power needs than conventional display technologies.
 Our strategy is to develop and supply PicoP display engines to original equipment manufacturers (OEMs) that would embed them into a variety of consumer, automotive, enterprise and industrial products.

-The primary objective for consumer applications is to provide users of mobile consumer devices such as smartphones, media players, table PCs, and other consumer electronic products with a large screen viewing experience produced by a small embedded projector.
-These potential products would allow users to watch movies and videos, play video games, display images and other data onto a variety surfaces, freeing users from the limitations of a small, palm-sized screen.
+The primary objective for consumer applications is to provide users of mobile consumer devices such as smartphones, media players, table PCs, and other consumer electronic products with a large-screen viewing experience produced by a small embedded projector.
+These potential products would allow users to watch movies and videos, play video games, and display images and other data onto a variety surfaces, freeing users from the limitations of a small, palm-sized screen.
 The PicoP could be further modified to be embedded into a pair of glasses to provide the mobile user with a see-through or occluded personal display to view movies, play games or access other content.

 The PicoP with some modification could be embedded into a vehicle or integrated into a portable standalone aftermarket device to create a high-resolution head-up display (HUD) that could project point-by-point navigation, critical operational, safety and other information important to the vehicle operator.
+During the second quarter of 2011, we entered into development agreement with a major automotive manufacturer to incorporate our PicoP head-up display (PicoHUDTM) technology into its test vehicles.
+It is anticipated that the first phase will be followed by a series of milestones that may result in introduction of the HUD into a production vehicle in 2014.
+The prototypes are intended for installation in early test vehicles for specific upcoming models already identified on the automobile manufacturer's production roadmap.

-The enterprise products employing our technology would allow users in field-based professions such as service repair or sales to view and share information such as schematics for equipment repair and sales data and orders within CRM applications on a larger, more user- friendly interface.
+The enterprise products employing our technology would allow users in field-based professions such as service repair or sales to view and share information such as schematics for equipment repair and sales data and orders within CRM applications on a larger, more user-friendly interface.
 We also see potential for embedding the PicoP laser display engine in industrial products where our displays could be used for 3D measuring and digital signage, enhancing the overall user experience of these applications.